The advantages of LED lighting for commercial buildings

 Qualifying a capital provider

-As you evaluate a potential capital provider, look for an organization with proven financial stability as well as demonstrated expertise in sustainable energy, IT, and LED lighting assets.
+As you evaluate a potential capital provider, look for an organization with proven financial stability as well as demonstrated expertise in clean energy.
 A provider should also offer:

-• An immediate capital solution and scalable, long-term strategies
+• An immediate capital solution and scalable strategies

 • Innovative structuring expertise